|

 Hi

-My cat has diabetes now for three months.
+My cat has had feline diabetes now for three months.
 Her sugar count is still really high.
 We have changed her cat insulin already three times.
-She is on 7 units twice a day.
+She is on 7 units of feline insulin twice a day.
 What do you think the problem could be?

 ANSWER

 There's a number of problems I see just from your question.
 I can't imagine changing the cat insulin type 3 times in only 3 months.
-It takes 3 months or more to get up to the correct dosage for a cat on one type of insulin.
-You can only increase the dosage gradually every 7 to 10 days, so it takes time before the dosage is reached that should be effective for the cat.
+That's hardly giving any one insulin a chance to be successful.

-If one of my patients continues to need increases and gets to 6 units twice daily, I begin to look for causes of insulin resistance or suspect the cat insulin is not being given correctly.
+If one of my feline patients continues to need increases and gets to 6 units of cat insulin twice daily, I begin to look for causes of insulin resistance or suspect the cat injections are not being given correctly.

 The type of cat insulin given is of great importance.
 The source of the insulin is very important in cats.
-The one type that seems to work best is the Beef-Pork PZI from IDEXX Pharmaceuticals.
-It should be the first insulin a cat starts on and will most likely be the only insulin the cat will need.
+The one type that seems to work best is Beef-Pork PZI which is no longer available from Idexx, but there are compounding pharmacies that may still be able to make it.

 Another thing I look for when a cat reaches 6 units of insulin and still needs more is called the Somogyi effect.